ivmai/libatomic_ops/doc/README_atomic_ops.txt

 Alpha.

 The defined operations are all of the form AO_<op><barrier>(<args>).
-Most operations operate on values of type AO_T, which are unsigned integers whose size matches that of pointers on the given architecture.
+Most operations operate on values of type AO_t, which are unsigned integers whose size matches that of pointers on the given architecture.
 We may provide more flexibility in operand types in the future, but this seems to cover 90+% of common usage.